 We decided to not do the official sound of music tour, that highlights all the filming locations used in The Sound Of Music video, and instead we chose to locate them all ourselves.
 We really liked going to Augustinerbräu bier garden/hall, this place was perfect to sit and enjoy a 1/2 pint/full pint of beer and they have so many vendor food options to choose from.
 We spent at least 2 meals here and really enjoyed the house brewed beer!
 This is a must see!!

 –Innsbruck Austria.
 We stopped over one night in Innsbruck and we really loved exploring the town center, and along the river the buildings are so colorful and ornate.
 The highlight was definitely riding the lift all the way to the top of the mountain on the Nordkette Cable Car.
-The scenery from the top of the mountain was breathtaking, and we really liked seeing the town from that vantage point.
+The scenery from the top of the mountain was breathtaking, and we really enjoyed seeing the town from that vantage point.

 –Zurich Switzerland.
 We thought that this town was a very hip town, things seemed to be more modern, but then we went into the old parts of town near the beautiful river and there are so many old buildings to look at and enjoy.
 We took a day tour to HEIDIDORF- a place that I have always wanted to go, in the Swiss alps and it was so picturesque.